-The regulations do not identify a specific penalty for failing to comply with the notice requirement.
-On Sept.
-11, 2013, the DOL posted a new FAQ reiterating that there is no specific fine or penalty under the law for failing to provide the notice.
-However, if an employer is covered by the Fair Labor Standards Act, the employer should provide the notice by Oct.
-1, 2013.
-Although there is no penalty, the DOL or plan participants may bring a civil action against an employer for failure to comply.
-Additionally, if the employer is selected for a DOL audit any noncompliance with the notice requirement would likely be addressed during the audit as well.
+The regulations do not identify a specific penalty for failing to comply with the notice requirement, and a DOL FAQ confirms that there is no specific legal fine or penalty for failing to provide the notice.
+Although there is no specific penalty, the DOL or plan participants may bring a civil action against an employer for failure to comply.
+Additionally, if the employer is selected for a DOL audit, any noncompliance with the notice requirement would likely be addressed during the audit as well.

 Frequently Asked Questions

 Q1: What employers are subject to the FLSA and thus subject to the notice of exchange requirement?

 A: In general, FLSA applies to employers that employ one or more employees who are engaged in, or who produce goods for, interstate commerce.
 This broad definition will likely encompass most employers.